Giant pandas around the world: Hong Kong

+Reproduction efforts

+In April 2019, Ocean Park considered sending the 13-year-old panda pair Le Le and Ying Ying to the Wolong National Nature Reserve in Sichuan for mating, following poor success with reproduction since their arrival in the park.
+Ying Ying had previously been sent back there in 2015, where she soon became pregnant but later miscarried.
+She had three phantom pregnancies in the following years.

+In April 2020, the panda pair mated with each other for the first time, at the age of 14.
+This was considered a breakthrough as male and female giant pandas become sexually mature at seven and five years old respectively.
+In August 2023, a team of experts from Sichuan arrived at Ocean Park to assist with the park's breeding efforts.
+On 15 August 2024, Ying Ying gave birth to naturally conceived twins, one female and one male, which were also the first giant pandas to be born in Hong Kong.
+This made Ying Ying the oldest recorded giant panda to have successfully given birth, at one day before her 19th birthday (equivalent to 57 human years).
+The pregnancy began when Ying Ying and Le Le naturally mated in March 2024, but was kept secret by the park until after the twins' delivery.
+The two panda cubs – especially the female – were said by the park to be "very fragile" post-delivery, and needed time to stabilise before introduced to the public.

 Mainland China

 The wild giant panda population in China is no longer endangered, with a population in the wild exceeding 1,800 according to the fourth wild giant panda population investigation.
 Around 75% of these pandas are found in Sichuan province, inhabiting 49 counties across Sichuan, Shaanxi, and Gansu provinces within a habitat area of 2.58 million hectares.
 To protect the wild population, China established 67 natural reserves for giant pandas, covering 53.8% of their habitat and 66.8% of the wild population.
 As of the end of 2020, there were 633 captive giant pandas, and 11 of them have been successfully reintroduced into the wild, with 9 surviving.
 These conservation efforts are crucial for the survival and long-term sustainability of the giant panda species.

 Singapore

-The largest panda exhibit built in Southeast Asia, this exhibit spans 1,500m2.
+The largest panda exhibit built in Southeast Asia, this exhibit spans 1,500 m².
 Simulating the bears’ natural habitat with lush plantings, boulders, and water features, the state-of-the-art biodome is also temperature- and humidity-controlled to ensure the pandas’ comfort.
 River Safari has two pandas named Kai Kai and Jia Jia on a 10 year loan.
 On 14 August 2021, Jia Jia successfully gave birth to a panda cub named Le Le.